-The Importance of Being Earnest is an 1895 play by Irish playwright Oscar Wilde.
+The Importance of Being Earnest, A Trivial Comedy for Serious People is an 1895 play by Irish playwright Oscar Wilde.
 It is a farce on the societal conventions and restrictions of late-Victorian society, and remains enormously popular today.

 The play follows the lives of two best friends, Jack Worthing and Algernon Moncrieff.
 Jack lives in the country with his ward, Cecily Cardew, but spends much of his time in London — where he calls himself "Ernest Worthing," so that he can do as he likes without anything getting traced back to his real identity.
 Furthermore, as luck would have it, his girlfriend Gwendolen (Algernon's cousin) has always dreamed of marrying a man named "Ernest."
 Algernon finds out Jack's ruse, but keeps Jack's secret for his own mischievous purposes: since he knows that there is no such person as "Ernest Worthing," he can sneak off to Jack's country home and pose as "Ernest Worthing," where he meets and falls in love with Cecily.